What Is Cooperative Advertising And How Does It Work?

 Final thoughts

-Retailers don’t have to wait to hear from manufacturers about cooperative advertising.
-They can choose ideal partners and seek out programmes or pitch their own ideas.
+Retailers don't have to wait to hear from manufacturers about cooperative advertising.
+They can choose ideal partners and seek out programs or pitch their own ideas.
 Retailers that proactively chase down these opportunities are more likely to find great partners.